 ING Electric Orange

-ING Electric Orange offers a few different types of rewards, depending on how and where you use your card.
+ING Electric Orange offers various rewards, depending on how and where you use your card.
 If you’re looking for a flexible rewards program that doesn’t penalize any single type of purchase, this is the card for you.
 You can earn 5% back on purchases made in the following categories:

 - Gas stations (excluding convenience stores)